Pro Wrestling (NES video game): Development

 Masato Masuda thought up the game system and was the sole programmer while he was at TRY, which later merged with Sonata to become Human.
 Masuda later created Human's popular Fire Pro Wrestling series.
 US copyright records list "Try Company, Ltd." as the author.

 Reception

+The four reviewers of the Japanese video game magazine Bi-Weekly Famitsu.
+Two reviewers found it superior to previous wrestling games for the system, with one reviewer specifically mentioning Tag Team Match: M.U.S.C.L.E. and Tag Team Wrestling.
+The reviews disagreed with the gameplay differing on whether there were too many or not enough reviews or how difficult they were to pull off.
+Two reviewers complimented it for it being the most fun as a two-player game.

-Pro Wrestling was scored a total of 30 out of 40 by the staff of Famicom Tsūshin (Famitsu).
-Computer Gaming World named it as the Best Sports Game of 1988 for Nintendo, stating that it offered "realistic graphics, non-stop action and realistic wrestling moves.
+Computer Gaming World named it as the Best Sports Game of 1988 for Nintendo, stating that it offered realistic graphics, non-stop action and realistic wrestling moves.
 It concluded that Pro Wrestling was "the only wrestling game that really understands what it is simulating".
 Game Informer named it the 79th best game ever made in 2001.
 The staff considered it a trail blazer and praised its soundtrack.

 Famitsu reported that Pro Wrestling was the #1 video game in the United States for about two months.

-The game's Engrish victory message "A Winner Is You" has become an internet meme.